 Originally from Norfolk, Va., Wood is a member of the AFCA and served on its All-America Selection Committee, the Rules Committees, Summer Manual Committee and the Minority Issues Committee.
 In 2006, Wood was honored with the Friend of Education Award presented at the Wicomico County Teacher of the Year Banquet.
 Coach Wood has been a recipient of the Fritz Pollard Award in 2011, 12, and 13.

 Wood is a speaker at numerous sports clinics and has involved himself with a variety of local organizations.
-Wood currently is involved with the Junior Golf of Sunrise Rotary and has served on these community service committees: the Wicomico Youth Mentor Program, Horizons Program of the Salisbury School, Kids of Honor, the Salisbury Promise Program, SU Football Youth Mentor Program, Operation Teddy Bear and Salvation Army Youth Leadership Training.
+Wood currently is involved with Sunrise Rotary and has served on these community service committees: the Wicomico Youth Mentor Program, Horizons Program of the Salisbury School, Kids of Honor, the Salisbury Promise Program, SU Football Youth Mentor Program, Operation Teddy Bear and Salvation Army Youth Leadership Training.
+In 2015, Wood will serve as a voter for the American Football Coaches Association Division III Top 25 poll.

 Wood and his wife Tonya have one daughter, Sherece.